Generating Compilers for Qubit Mapping and Routing: Solving Problems via Maximal-State Construction

-\begin{theorem} The procedure \textsc{route-one-pass} produces a realizable state for any \qpu state machine.
+\begin{definition}(Non-interference) A predicate $\realizable$ is \emph{non-interfering} if whenever $s = (\map, \route)$ and $s' = (\map, \route')$ are $\realizable$ states with the same qubit map which route disjoint sets of instructions, the combined state $(\map, \route \cup \route')$ is also $\realizable$. \end{definition} \begin{theorem} The procedure \textsc{route-one-pass} produces a realizable state for any \qpu state machine.
 If the predicate $\realizable$ is monotonic, the resulting state is maximal.
-If $\realizable$ is also non-interfering, then the maximal state is unique in terms of routed gates. \end{theorem}
+If $\realizable$ is also non-interfering, then the maximal state is unique in terms of routed instructions. \end{theorem}

 If the predicate $\realizable$ is \emph{not} non-interfering, then maximal states can have different sizes.
-We search for the iteration order which maximizes the number of routed gates.
+We search for the iteration order which maximizes the number of routed instructions.
 The full maximal step procedure with this case is shown in \cref{alg:max-state-full}.
 Notice how the algorithm is identical to \cref{alg:max-state} except for the addition of the search over permutations of the instructions.
 We implement this search with simulated annealing.
 Each search step of simulated annealing randomly swaps the position of two instructions in the order.
-The cost of a candidate permutation is the number of routed gates in the constructed maximal state.
+The cost of a candidate permutation is the number of routed instructions in the constructed maximal state.